Corporate Finance Tutorials

 Customers now want more transparency in their banking relationships with a lot more control on their financial information, it is estimated that to keep up to the current trend in the future as well the banks will have to deepen their customer relationships not only via having a deeper share in their wallet but also by strengthening personal connections through information derived from data analysis techniques.

-Moreover, it is also estimated that by 2030, the demographics of banking population would have completely changed.
+Moreover, it is also estimated that by 2030, the demographics of the banking population would have completely changed.
 Banks will have to innovate newer business models to encompass the needs and requirements of the more urbane and elderly demographics.

 Next Generation Banking Solutions